Information Design With Large Language Models: Framing-Signaling Joint Optimization

 Observation \ref{ob:revelation_principle} allows us to restrict attention to the design of direct signaling schemes without loss of generality.
 This succinct representation gives rise to the following corollary about polynomial-time solvability under discrete framing space.
 The algorithm simply enumerates all possible $c\in C$, and for each $c$ computes the corresponding optimal signaling scheme via the standard Bayesian persuasion linear program \cite{dughmi_algorithmic_2016}. \begin{corollary} For a discrete framing space $C$, the optimal joint strategy $(c^*, \pi^*)$ can be computed in $|C|\cdot \mathrm{poly}( |\A|, |\Omega|)$ time. \end{corollary}

-Similar to the preceding section, next we answer two key questions: (1) the effect of framing on the sender's utility and the sensitivity of this utility to errors in the belief oracle, and (2) the efficient computability of the optimal joint strategy with this oracle.
+Similar to Section \ref{sec:context_only_optimization}, next we answer two key questions: (1) the effect of framing on the sender's utility and the sensitivity to errors in framing-to-belief simulation, and (2) the efficient computability of the optimal joint strategy with perfect simulation.
 Our results highlight key differences between joint design and framing-only design.
 The joint design problem turns out to be more tractable.